 A perfect choice for modern décor, wenge wood comes in beautiful cappuccino colour with black grains.
 This hardwood is expensive but provides good quality and durability.

 Cherry is a wood type used in fine furniture and thus is an expensive hardwood.
 It can easily take on finishes and stains and with time this wood furniture grows beautiful and pleasing to the eye.

 This type is the main man in the fine wood furniture line and is also one of the most treasured ones out of all the options.
 This expensive type comes in a reddish brown to deep red colour.

 Pine is the primary wood used in unfinished furniture.
 This wood type has a light colour and has the ability to take stains well which makes it ideal for staining or painting with different colours.
 You will find familiar grain on pine with its knots and clearly visible growth of rings.

-All the above mentioned wood types is a gift of nature while engineered woods are manmade and are created by tying together strands of woods, fibres or veneers.
+All the above-mentioned wood types is a gift of nature while engineered woods are manmade and are created by tying together strands of woods, fibers or veneers.
 These are joined using adhesives to create a fused material.